 I embraced the nausea, the food aversions, and the exhaustion.
 Most days I couldn’t get off the sofa or look at food.
 I was grateful for cereal, toast, and red vines.
 I was fine with all of it because I knew it was for my little one growing inside me.
 I started reading books and started a journal for the baby.
 I celebrated with the few people that knew and bought a cute onesie.
 I started to show and took pictures of my bump.
 I was embracing being pregnant and pending motherhood.
 I even used the rest of the pregnancy tests to make sure it was real.
 Each time when it ended up being positive, I would look at Frankie and Arya and say, “Yep.
 Still pregnant.”

 I had a plan.
 Being a single mom during a pandemic was not ideal, but suddenly there was nothing that I wanted more.
+The father was someone who became very special to me last year and I knew we would figure out how to work together for this little human.
 Frankie and Arya even posed for the perfect picture so we could finally announce it to the world.
 I was now in my second trimester and I wanted everyone to know.

 Then on February 1st I got the call.
 I thought it was the doctor telling me the gender so I answered excitedly but it was the call no one ever wants to get.
 There had been some early indication that there could be problems.
 Now, the diagnostic tests confirmed that my pregnancy was in jeopardy.
 I spent days on the phone with doctors, counselors, and nurses trying to get all the information.
 Then a few short days later my pregnancy ended.
 That entire week is still a blur.
 It was a series of phone calls, tests, and tears.
 I was completely numb.

 I remember the doctor asking me if I wanted to be induced so that I could hold my baby and say goodbye but I didn’t have that strength.
 I don’t know if I will regret that some day.
 I was struggling and in so much pain that I made the best decision I could at the time.
 My mom says that I have an angel now.
-I haven’t told anyone their name or their gender.
-If they are an angel now, that will be between the two of us and something I will carry with me forever.
+If he is an angel now, then I will carry him with me forever.

 I’ve been through every emotion.
 This is a new kind of pain.
 I’ve shed a million tears and I know I will never be the same.
 Right now I feel broken.
 I’m not only grieving the loss of a baby but also of a life I envisioned for me and this little one.
 It’s hard to grieve a loss that isn’t tangible to everyone.
 To me however it’s the most real thing in the world.
 I heard the heartbeat, I saw the pictures, and I felt it every day.